btccom/btcpool-ABANDONED/INSTALL.md

 ## Init btcpool

-Now create folder for btcpool, if you are going to run all service in one machine you could run `install/init_folders.sh` as below.
+Create a folder for btcpool, if all services are going to be run in one machine you can run `install/init_folders.sh` as below.

 ```
 cd /work/btcpool/build